-ARTICLE TWENTY-FOUR - PAY DAY
+ARTICLE TWENTY FIVE: PAY DAY

-- The regular pay day shall be once a week on such days as agreed upon between the Employer and the Local Union, and wages shall be paid before quitting time.
+25.01 The regular pay day shall be once a week on such days as agreed upon between the Employer and the Local Union, and wages shall be paid before quitting time.
 Not more than one (1) week's pay may be held back, to enable employers to prepare their payroll.
 All cheques drawn on out-of-province banks must be certified.
 Exchange on pay cheques, where applicable, will be paid by the Employer to the employee, on pay day.

 Employers shall have the option to pay by payroll cheque or to pay by direct deposit to the bank account of the employee's choice.
+Electronic pay records and records of employment may be used at the discretion of the Employer.
+Upon request from an employee that does not have the capability to access electronic records, printed pay records shall be issued.
-Where direct deposit is used, employees will be provided with pay summaries on payday which can be sent by fax to out of town jobs if necessary. - On jobs where extended working hours prevent an employee from having access to their banking institution, the employer undertakes that employees will not be left without financial means.

-When members are laid off, or discharged, they shall be paid within three (3) days, excluding Saturdays, Sundays and Statutory Holidays.
+- On jobs where extended working hours prevent an employee from having access to their banking institution, the employer undertakes that employees will not be left without financial means. - When members are laid off, or discharged, they shall be paid within three (3) days, excluding Saturdays, Sundays and Statutory Holidays.
 When members quit of their own accord, they shall wait until the regular pay day for the wages due them.

 All employees shall receive a statement of earnings and deductions each pay day.
-Upon termination the employee will receive on their Record of employment slip a breakdown of statutory holiday pay and vacation pay.
+Upon termination the employee will receive on their record of employment slip a breakdown of statutory holiday pay and vacation pay.
+Upon request, a printed record of employment will be issued.